dicato/talks/README.md

 Talks and presentations given by members of the Percipient team.

+Use the Deckset.app to render the markdown into a pretty PDF.

 ## Boston Python - August 27, 2015

 [Patrick Cloke](https://github.com/clokep) and [Stephen DiCato](https://github.com/dicato)